The debate over transparency in digital advertising is far from over

 Though Google has been singled out as the troublemaker, the responsibility of protecting brand identity is not limited to advertising networks.
 Rather, it includes a much longer chain of players, each responsible at their own level for the quality of ad delivery and brand safety.
 This article will try to help you understand what is hiding behind this term, and what you can do to minimise the risk.

 Not to be confused: brand safety, visibility, anti-fraud measures

 To avoid any confusion, let’s take a quick look at the challenges facing ad quality:

-- Visibility: “Are my bannerbannerA banner is a commonly used ad format, that takes the form rectangular-shaped image (still or animated), and is displayed on publisher’s advertising spaces.Learn mores truly visible – have they really been seen?”
+- Visibility: “Are my bannerbannerA banner is a commonly used ad format.
+It is a rectangular image, either still or animated, which is displayed on publishers’ advertising spaces.Learn mores truly visible – have they really been seen?”

 - Reached audience: “Is there a real audience seeing my ads, rather than fake robot traffic?”